 At the age of seventeen, Ed volunteered to serve his country as an airman in the United States Navy.
 Based in Syracuse, Ed has spent the past fourteen years traveling the world as an aircraft mechanic.
 His many ports of call have included Panama, Spain, Turkey, and almost every middle eastern nation.
 During the first Gulf War, he served on an aircraft carrier deck in support of the coalition forces.

 In an effort to stay in shape, Ed started training in Karazenpo Go Shinjutsu in 1998.
 Four and one half years later, he recieved his Shodan rank on the 21st December, 2002.
-Sibak Peck has enjoyed success in tournament competition locally and in Canda.
+Sifu Peck has enjoyed success in tournament competition locally and in Canda.
 He is also currently enrolled in our instructors training program.

 back to top